keptn/enhancement-proposals/text/0006-shipyard-next-generation.md

 *There's always room for smart enhancements* - the Shipyard specification is no exception.

-A shipyard allows a **Site Reliability Engineer (SRE)** to specify WHAT should happen in the course of an artifact delivery or remediation process.
-Due to certain use cases, it has been identified that the current specification of the shipyard has limitations and hides details from the SRE.
-This KEP proposes an enhancement of the *Shipyard* specification to bring flexibility into the definition of the *WHAT*, but still provides an opinionated approach and smart defaults.
+The current specification of Keptn's [Shipyard](https://github.com/keptn/spec/blob/0.1.7/shipyard.md) has several limitations and hides details from end-users.
+This KEP provides an enhancement of the *Shipyard* format such that it allows end-users to specify *WHAT* should happen in the course of an artifact delivery or remediation process.
+While it brings flexibility into the definition of the *WHAT*, it is still an opinionated approach with smart defaults.

-Please read this KEP in combination with the KEP: [First version of a Keptn uniform](https://github.com/keptn/enhancement-proposals/pull/7); especially regarding the eventing part.
+In addition, please consider [KEP 07: Propose the concept of a Uniform](https://github.com/keptn/enhancement-proposals/pull/7) as it specifies which components responds to certain events/tasks defined within the Shipyard.

 ## Explanation

-:man:/:blonde_woman: The target persona of this KEP is an *SRE*, who is responsible for processes and workflows to automate application delivery or remediation operations.
+:man:/:blonde_woman: For instance, one target persona of this KEP could be an SRE (Site Reliability Engineer), who is responsible for processes and workflows to automate application delivery or remediation operations.

 Before getting started, a brief recap of the important terms and definitions used in this KEP:

 - **Project stage:** A project stage (or just stage) defines a logical space in an environment, which has a dedicated purpose for an application in a continuous delivery process.
-The project stages are ordered, meaning that a stage has at least a previous and/or next stage.
+At least one stage must be defined (e.g., for a single stage project), but multiple stages are allowed (e.g., for implementing a staging process using a development, hardening, and production stage).
+If multiple stages are defined, by default they are ordered according to the shipyard file.
+However, it is possible to change the default order by defining triggers as mentioned below.

 - **Shipyard:** A shipyard is the declarative means to divide an environment into project stages and to specify task sequences for each stage.

 - **Sequence:** A sequence declares a set of tasks, which are triggered by an external event (aka. domain event, e.g.: artifact built → deploy artifact, a problem occurred → execute remediation, etc.).
-A sequence executes the tasks in the given order.
+Within a sequence, tasks are executed in the given order.

 - **Task:** A task is the smallest executable unit of a sequence.
-A task is kicked-off by a *triggered* event and has a life cycle of a *start* and *finished* event.
+A task is kicked-off by a *triggered* event and has a life cycle of a *started*, *status.changed* (optional), and *finished* event.

 *Current situation and Problem(s):* The current shipyard specification allows dividing an environment into project stages.
 In each stage, two ways for deploying (direct, blue/green) and testing (functional/performance) an artifact are provided.
 Besides, an SRE can specify whether a project stage is capable of handling problems by remediation actions.
 This specification has some limitations: